Hey Kids (Start Here)

 This is an interpersonal catastrophe.
 Newton is absolutely not allowed to wear sweaters, read rationalism, and be restrained in glorious simultaneity; it is just unfair.

-“I bought you some fish,” Hermann says.
+“I bought you some fish,” Hermann offers.

-Newton glances back up.
+Newton looks up.

-Hermann displays a bag of goldfish.
+Hermann displays his bag of goldfish.

 Hermann looks skeptically at Newton and then at the four goldfish in the plastic bag he holds.
-Not one of them looks particularly deserving of such a name.
+Not one of them looks deserving of such a name.
 “You’re christening one of them Fire Truck?”

 “Fire Truck, Descartes, Group Theory, and Tiffany,” Newton says.

-“Do not roll your eyes at me; what would you name them?
+“Do NOT roll your eyes at me.
+What would you name them?
 Fish One through Four?”

 Newton says nothing.

-“How is Tiffany un-fish like?”
+“How is ‘Tiffany’ unfishlike?”
 Newton asks.
 “What’s a fish-like name?”

 “Marina?”
-Hermann suggests, turning back toward the table.
+Hermann suggests, returning to the table.

 “True,” Hermann says.
 “Exquisitely true.”